alicagank/VowSpace/README.md

 - **Save Data New Data**: Save a dataset that you worked on as a .xlsx file.

 - **Start Fresh**: Use the "Clear Data" function to start over and input or import new data.

+- **Data Normalization**: You can use the Data Settings to normalize data or convert Hz values to Bark.

 ## Usage